AgoraIO/agora_doc_source/en-US/markdown/agora-chat/agora-chat-send-receive-messages.md

 Before proceeding, ensure that you meet the following requirements:

 - You have integrated and initialized the Agora Chat SDK.
+- You have implemented the functionality of registering accounts and login.
+See [Get Started](link to the quick start).
 - You understand the [API call frequency limits](link to the limitations).

 ## Implementation

-This section introduces how to send and receive attachment messages.
-For more message types, refer to the References section.
+This section uses attachment messages as an example to show to send and receive messages.
+For more message types, refer to [References]().

 When you send an attachment message (image, audio, video or file), the attachment is uploaded to the Agora Chat server.